vuestorefront/vue-storefront/docs/guide/basics/configuration.md

 :::

 :::tip NOTE
 Currently, the configuration files are being processed by the webpack during the build process.
 This means that whenever you apply some configuration changes you shall re-build the app - even when using the `yarn dev` mode.
+This limitation can by however solved with VS 1.4 special config variable.
+Now the config can be reloaded on-fly with each server request if config.server.dynamicConfigReload is set to true.
+However in that case the config is added to window.**INITIAL_STATE** with the responses.
 :::

 Please find the configuration properties reference below.